QuayeDNA/skaflo/.github/BRANCH_PROTECTION.md

 # Repository Settings Configuration

-# This file documents the recommended branch protection rules
+## This file documents the recommended branch protection rules

-# These should be configured in GitHub repository settings
+## These should be configured in GitHub repository settings

 ## Branch Protection Rules for 'main'

 ### Required Status Checks

-- [x] Require status checks to pass before merging
-- [x] Require branches to be up to date before merging

-#### Required Status Checks:

 - `lint` (CI workflow)
 - `test (18.x)` (CI workflow)